austinwitherspoon/davinci-resolve-type-hints/original_resolve_docs/README.txt

   ExportMetadata(fileName, [clips])               --> Bool               # Exports metadata of specified clips to 'fileName' in CSV format.
                                                                          # If no clips are specified, all clips from media pool will be used.
-  GetUniqueId()                                   --> string             # Returns a unique ID for the media pool
+  GetUniqueId()                                   --> string             # Returns a unique ID for the media pool CreateStereoClip(LeftMediaPoolItem,
+                   RightMediaPoolItem)            --> MediaPoolItem      # Takes in two existing media pool items and creates a new 3D stereoscopic media pool entry replacing the input media in the media pool.

 Folder
   GetClipList()                                   --> [clips...]         # Returns a list of clips (items) within the folder.